KBNLresearch/jp2totiff/README.md

 ### mastertoaccess-grok.sh

-Takes a  directory tree with (lossless master) JP2 images, and converts them to lossy JP2 according to KB specifications using Grok.
+Takes a  directory with (lossless master) JP2 images, and converts them to lossy JP2 according to KB specifications using Grok.

 Usage: